jiange91/lm_compiler/cognify/frontends/dspy/README.md

 generate_answer = cognify.PredictModel(dspy.ChainOfThought(BasicQA))
 ```

 By default, DSPy provides structured output back to the user in the form of a `dspy.Prediction`.
 We preserve this behavior so your module's `forward()` can remain unchanged.
-Under the hood, all `cognify.PredictModel`s act as `StructuredCogLM`s.
+Under the hood, all `cognify.PredictModel`s act as `cognify.StructuredModel`s.